oceanprotocol-archive/OEPs/11/README.md

 	* They SHOULD receive equal block rewards if they have the same stakes.

-* **Token Curation Registry (TCR)**: TCR is a powerful mechanism to maintain the high quality of the asset in the curation proofs market.
+* **Token Curation Registry (TCR)**: TCR is a powerful mechanism to maintain the high quality of the asset in the curated proofs market.
 	* Everyone can challenge any asset or user, which triggers a voting process.
-	* Participants in the curation proofs market can vote according to their own opinions.
+	* Participants in the curated proofs market can vote according to their own opinions.
 	* Depends on the voting result, the asset or actor will be either kept in the marketplace or ejected from the system.